Code-Institute-Submissions/juliandavid-garcia-second_milestone_project_OctResub/Readme.md

 - **The website is now deployed.**
 - [Deployed site address](https://juliandavid-garcia.github.io/second_milestone_project/index.html)

-## 6. To clon the repository using GitHub Desktop
+## 6. To clone the repository using GitHub Desktop
 - On GitHub, navigate to the main page of the repository.